 R.L.
 Muas (b.
 1991) is a first-generation Hmong/American interdisciplinary artist, graphic designer, and curator residing on Ohlone land.
 Working in zines, 3D/2D motion design, immersive audiovisual installation and performance, their projects intersect queer insurrectionary thought and a DIY ethos to further shape ideologies on liberated futures.
-Their visions, while informed by academic research and the digital landscape, is not without the invaluable compassion, mutual aid, and care experienced within community organizing and chosen family.
-By situating collaboration at the center of their practice, they bridge the connections between collective memory and the self in autonomous place-making.
+Their visions, while informed by academic research and the expanding digital landscape, are not without the influence of community and chosen family.
+By situating collaboration, compassion, and mutual aid at the center of their practice, they bridge the connections between collective memory and the self in autonomous place-making.

 They are the co-founder and former member of SAMA Collective, a QTPOC worker-owned cafe and curatorial project dedicated to building community at the axis of identity, creativity and labor.
 Currently they are working to complete their M.A. in Ethnic Studies with emphasis in Visual Culture at San Francisco State University.

 August 24: DE/CODE: Ritual, Futurity, and Autoethnographic Practice, The Growlery, San Francisco, CA